- Shell 100%

 A - Name:

-YOUR_VPS_IP - Proxy status: DNS only (grey cloud) ⚠️ IMPORTANT!
+YOUR_VPS_IP - Proxy status: DNS only (grey cloud) ⚠️ IMPORTANT — do NOT enable the orange proxy

 - TTL: Auto